ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Methods

 We reposition VLMs from unreliable end-to-end solvers to practical complements that can be integrated with established OR tools in building scalable optimization routines.
 In contrast to graph-based neural solvers, which demand extensive training and still struggle to generalize, we leverage the generic multi-modal reasoning of VLMs to process TSP as an image, enabling them to interpret spatial structures and provide adaptive decompositions without task-specific training.

 Building on this motivation, we propose the \ViTSP{} framework (Figure \ref{fig: LLM TSP framework}), which integrates VLM guidance into the optimization pipeline through three key modules: solution initialization, visual selection, and subproblem optimization.
-Starting from an initial solution for a given TSP instance (Sec \ref{sec: initialization} in Figure \ref{fig: LLM TSP framework}), VLMs identify box coordinates that delineate promising subproblems for further refinement based on the visualized TSP solution (Sec \ref{sec: visual selection} in Figure \ref{fig: LLM TSP framework}).
-The exact solver iteratively optimizes returned subproblems to improve global solutions (Sec \ref{sec: subproblem optimization} in Figure \ref{fig: LLM TSP framework}).
+Starting from an initial solution for a given TSP instance (Sec \ref{sec: initialization} ), VLMs identify box coordinates that delineate promising subproblems for further refinement based on the visualized TSP solution (Sec \ref{sec: visual selection}.
+The exact solver then iteratively optimizes returned subproblems to improve global solutions (Sec \ref{sec: subproblem optimization}).
 Iteratively solving subproblems allows certain subproblems to be optimized combinatorially under varying neighborhoods to escape local optima.

-Since visual selection and subproblem optimization have distinct computational overheads, \ViTSP{} coordinates their outputs asynchronously via a shared global solution, trajectory history, and subproblem queue to minimize the idle time in the subproblem optimization (Sec \ref{sec: async orchestration} in Figure \ref{fig: LLM TSP framework}).
+Since visual selection and subproblem optimization have distinct computational overheads, \ViTSP{} coordinates their outputs asynchronously via a shared global solution, trajectory history, and subproblem queue to minimize the idle time in the subproblem optimization (Sec \ref{sec: async orchestration}).

 The key advantages that ensure the effectiveness and scalability of our approach are threefold: \begin{enumerate}[nosep] \item We leverage the pre-trained models to provide a decomposition-like heuristic rather than an error-prone end-to-end solution construction.
-As strong generalists for user-specified tasks, these models eliminate the need for \textit{ad hoc} (re-)training during real-world deployment. \item Visually guiding the selection of box regions is scalable, as they rely on spatial coordinates that remain consistent even as the TSP instance grows in size. \item We reformulate the identified subproblems as standard TSPs.
+As strong generalists for user-specified tasks, these models eliminate the need for \textit{ad hoc} (re-)training during real-world deployment. \item Visually guiding the selection of box regions enables scalable subproblem decomposition based on the geometric structure even as the TSP instance grows in size. \item We reformulate the identified subproblems as standard TSPs.
 This allows us to harness the robust exact solvers, guaranteeing high-quality improvement to the global solution. \end{enumerate}